Aberdovey, Wales: guide to the best places to stay, eat and local walks

 Visit the market town of Machynlleth, Powys

-The bustling market town of Machynlleth is just 11 miles from Aberdovey and has an array of art shops, galleries and pubs and cafes.
+The historic market town of Machynlleth is just 11 miles from Aberdovey and has an array of art shops, galleries and pubs and cafes.
+Wednesday is market day.
 It also provides a good base for exploring the Dyfi Valley, with hiking and mountain biking routes nearby.

-Arriving at Aberdovery by car or train is a treat, as the views from the road or Cambrian Coast line are spectacular – if not a little windy.
+Arriving at Aberdovey by car or train is a treat, as the views from the road or Cambrian Coast line are spectacular.

 · London 4h 45 min

 · Chester 2h 10 min